prabinov42/WhyNotR/why_not_r.md

 Start from the premise that no analysis is truly one-off.
-There are always changes to the data as glitches are discovered, new analyses are requested with ‘just one more thing’, and redoing the same analysis monthly, quarterly or yearly.
+There are always changes to the data as glitches are discovered, new analyses are requested with ‘just one more thing’, and redoing the same analysis monthly, quarterly, or yearly.
 And the longer the gap between when you last performed the analysis and when you need to redo it, the harder it is to remember all the steps you took.

 Reproducibility not only saves you time and effort, but prevents you from looking stupid when you can not redo the same analysis and get the same results.
-R and RStudio facilitate reproducibility as your entire
-analysis: code, plots, results, explanatory text are all in the same document and can be rebuilt at the push of a button.
-This file is a text document, and so can be shared easily, version controlled, and collaborated with via, for example github.
+R and RStudio facilitate reproducibility as your entire analysis – code, plots, results, and explanatory text – are all in the same document and can be rebuilt at the push of a button.
+This file is a text document, and so can be shared easily, version controlled, and collaborated with via, for example, github.

 The results can be in a multitude of formats, from html to slides to pdf files to, yes, if needed, even Excel files.